 Empaths lack boundaries and unconsciously look up to the narcissist to set boundaries for them.

 Empaths need to detach a bit from their emotions and learn emotional independence before they can have healthy relationships.
-Till they don’t practice self-love or learn to create strong boundaries, they will keep on attracting Narcissists in their lives.
+Till they don’t practice self-love or learn to create strong boundaries, they will keep on attracting Narcissists into their lives.

 Narcissists struggle with fear of commitment, emotional attachment, and vulnerability.
 They did not get any emotional validation in their childhood and they do not know how to handle their emotions properly so they rely on Empaths to live out their emotional intensity through them.